ELXaber/chaos-persona/Project_Andrew/readme.txt

-#Project Andrew uses the CAIOS stack, but adds intinsic motivation, agency for recursive self improvement through ARL/agent_designer, and fills knowladge gaps with specialist designed agents on CPOL oscillation if the conditions are met.
-Agents are saved to /agents, and plugins to /plugins, with CoT to /logs so the recursive self-improvement never overwrites the immuteable Asimov based ethical reward system that uses IEEE dithering.
+#Project Andrew uses the CAIOS stack, but adds intrinsic motivation, agency for recursive self-improvement through ARL/agent_designer, and fills knowledge gaps with specialist-designed agents on CPOL oscillation if the conditions are met.
+Agents are saved to /agents, and plugins to /plugins, with CoT to /logs, so the recursive self-improvement never overwrites the immutable Asimov-based ethical reward system that uses IEEE dithering.

 # Include this (4-13) in CAIOS.txt below [CHAOS SYMMETRY], but before [OUTPUT GENERATION], with the curiosity_engine.py, which will create a type of intrinsic motivation based on curiosity score.
 # Pre-requisites: